FrannieA/INFO-3602-Group-Project/README.md

 | Editor | Can publish and manage all reviews |
 | Recipe Reviewer | Can submit reviews (pending moderation), read content |

+To ensure robust Quality Assurance, the Administrator (Jael) maintained a dedicated Subscriber account.
+This allowed for 'Black-Box Testing' of the front-end submission forms and comment sections, ensuring that non-privileged users could not access the WP-Admin dashboard while still interacting with the SimmerDown community features.

 ## Front-End Features